 A simple starter portfolio for most beginners includes a broad US stock index fund, an international stock fund, and a bond fund.
 A total market ETF such as VTI gives you exposure to thousands of US companies in a single ticker.
 An S&P 500 fund like VOO is another widely held core holding.
 For a curated list, see our roundup of great ETFs to buy this year.

 Diversification matters because you cannot reliably pick which single company will win.
 Owning a basket spreads the risk across the whole economy.
 As you learn, you can add individual stocks or sector funds, but the core should stay broad.
+If you are eyeing a specific high-growth name, our guide on whether to invest in Nvidia shows how to weigh one volatile stock against a diversified base.
 If you want to focus on individual companies, our guide to buying equity step by step walks through the mechanics.

 Step 5: Automate and Forget